PGCE for International Trainees

 • You are allocated a University of Buckingham tutor who will meet you and your mentor regularly (approximately once a month) online to track progress and guide your development.

 • You will participate in regular live lectures, which occur on Thursdays (14 weeks), which are important to attend as a condition of the course.
-Dates of the Training Days can be found below.

 • All resources for the course are provided online and there will be a weekly programme of readings and reflective tasks to engage in.